RavikanthDodda/PyPro/README.md

 ### Installation
 Note: Currently, you can only install in linux based operating systems.
-But, you can still run the language in other operating systems as shown in running pypro.
+But, you can still run the language in other operating systems as shown in [running pypro](#running-pypro) section.
 If you are using macOS, you may face issues while installing dependecies, but if you managed to install them correctly then you should be able to install and run the language.

 Before installing make sure you have following dependencies installed correctly in your system:
 * [swi-prolog] - version 8.0.3 or higher (make sure it is in your PATH)